Greece Moments Greece Moments

 Panoramic view from Profitis Ilias

-You can enjoy a magnificent view of the north of Kythnos as well as the neighboring islands of Kea (Tzia), Syros and Giaros (uninhabited) from the mountain Profitis Ilias above the village.
-A gravel road leads from the eastern exit of the village up to the 326 m high summit, which, despite its low altitude, is one of the highest mountains of Kythnos.
+From the mountain Profitis Ilias above the village, you can enjoy a magnificent view of the north of Kythnos as well as the neighbouring islands of Kea (Tzia), Syros and Giaros (uninhabited).
+A gravel road leads from the eastern exit of the village up to the 326 m high summit, which, despite its modest altitude, is one of the highest mountains on Kythnos.

 Berg Profitis Ilias Kythnos Kykladen